 Table of Contents

-Dog bites are a serious issue in California.
-In fact, out of all 50 states, California has seen the most deaths in recent years.
-Many of these attacks occurred in Southern California, specifically in San Diego.
-The San Diego County Department of Animal Services investigates at least 2,500 dog biteย cases each year.
+Dog bites are a significant public health concern in California, with many attacks reported in Southern California, particularly in San Diego.
+The San Diego County Department of Animal Services investigates at least 2,500 dog bite cases each year.

-How to Prevent Dog Bites Involving Children
+How To Prevent Dog Bites Involving Children

 - Never leave a small child alone with a dog, regardless of whether it is the family dog, a dog you know, or a dog you have been assured is well-behaved.
 Any dog has the potential to bite.